Hezekiah-Sacayanan/PRO-Future-Engineers-2026/schemes/README.md

 ---

-## LEGO EV3 MINDSTORMS PROGRAMMABLE BRICK CONNECTIONS
+## Lego EV3 Mindstorms Programmable Brick Connections

 This diagram illustrates the connections between the LEGO EV3 programmable brick and the various motors and sensors used by the robot, including the steering motor, drive motor, gyro sensor, and ultrasonic sensors.